 Moreover, given the significant change in the way information is disseminated and accessed, people want more from researchers, academic institutions, and industry than ever before.
 As a result, the topic of science communication is a growing area of interest.

 It is now widely accepted that broader science communication is a fundamental aspect of a scientist’s career.
 While many do recognise this, it can be a challenge to do it effectively.

-Q: Why an audiobook?
+Q: Why an audiobook or animation?
 I’m encouraged to publish in text by my peers.

-A: A very interesting recent survey suggested that 75% of people would rather listen to an audiobook than read text (even with imagery), and 50% would choose to listen over watching a video.
-In fact, a large proportion of those who watch videos on YouTube are actually listening to the audio whilst multitasking.
+A: A very interesting recent survey suggested that 75% of people would rather listen to an audio than read text (even with imagery), and 50% would choose to watch a video than read text.

 We have no intention of trying to replace text communication.
 We are aiming to compliment and support it.

 Q: So a SciPod is an audiobook, what’s the difference between an audiobook and podcast?

 A: A podcast is always episodic and are usually conversational, in the form of an interview.